7 Customer Service Mistakes Health Care Companies Should Avoid in the Post-Pandemic Era

 7. Failing to aim high enough

 The time to benchmark member experience against your peers only in your industry is past.
-The standard members hold healthcare organizations to is now set by digital giants like Amazon and Netflix.
+The standard members hold healthcare organizations to is now set by digital giants like Amazon and Uber.
 To ensure your members remain loyal, plan to match digital giants in customer service before your peers do.